kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ![](./assets/connector-service-applications-api.png)

-Certificate generation flow is handled by `v1/applications/token`, `v1/applications/signingRequests/info` and `v1/applications/certificates` endpoints.
+Certificate generation flow is handled by `v1/applications/tokens`, `v1/applications/signingRequests/info` and `v1/applications/certificates` endpoints.
 The operation flow and payloads have not been changed so backward compatibility is assured.

 Service discovery is handled by `v1/applications/management/info`.
+Note: Base paths for returning service info will be passed in headers.

 The exemplary output:

 ```json
 {